harp-tech/protocol/BinaryProtocol-32bit.md

 > __Note__
 >
-> The field [Payload] can have more than one 32 bits word.
+> The field [Payload] can have more than one 32-bit word.

 ## MessageType